Art & Design

 How to Get There

-From Tokyo, take the shinkansen to Koriyama and change trains to reach Fukushima Station.
-This part of the trip takes approximately two hours and 40 minutes.
+From Tokyo, take the shinkansen to Fukushima Station.
+This part of the trip takes approximately one and a half hours.

 The closest train station to the museum is Bijutsukan-Toshokan-mae Station.
 You can catch a train from Fukushima Station on the Iizaka Line.